Web app compact an overview - what you need to know about web applications

 - What is a web app?

-- How does a web app work exactly?
+- How does the web app work exactly?

-- What are the different types of web apps?
+- What are the types of web apps?

 - What are the advantages and disadvantages of a web app?

 - What are some well-known examples of web apps?